vuejs/vetur/docs/framework.md

 ## Custom Tags / Attributes

-If a package listed in `dependencies` has a `vetur` key, then Vetur will try to read the tags / attriutes specified by that key.
+If a package listed in `dependencies` has a `vetur` key, then Vetur will try to read the tags / attributes specified by that key.

 ```json
 {